mchaudhary22/I2GDS2024/micro_g2/README.md

     python3 fastp.py
     ```
 > [!NOTE]
-> The data required for Step 1 should be downloaded from NCBI SRA, or it can be found on ARC.
-You can copy the raw files directly from our directory using the following command:
+> The files required for Step 1 should be downloaded from NCBI SRA, or it can be directly copied from our directory using the following command:
 > ```
 > cp -r /projects/intro2gds/I2GDS2024/micro_g2/rawdata /path/to/destination     #change '/path/to/destination' to your location
 > ```